telosnetwork/telos-docs/docs/overview/getting-started/overview.md

 #### Base Layer

-EOSIO is the open-source software platform that Telos is built upon.
-EOSIO is the backbone of Telos as it provides functionalities such as consensus, accounts, authentication, state storage, P2P communication, and the very powerful WASM runtime.
-Telos has established itself as a high-powered open source EOSIO chain and was the first to build an EVM on top of the EOSIO base layer.
+[Antelope](https://antelope.io/) is the open-source software platform that Telos is built upon.
+Antelope is the backbone of Telos as it provides functionalities such as consensus, accounts, authentication, state storage, P2P communication, and the very powerful WASM runtime.
+Telos has established itself as a high-powered open source [Antelope](https://antelope.io/) chain and was the first to build an EVM on top of the EOSIO base layer.
 WebAssembly provides a universal compile target that enables applications to be developed in any language.
 Currently, there are compilers for C, C++, RUST, and Typescript, catering to the needs of a diverse range of developers building smart contracts on the native layer of Telos.

 #### TLOS Coin